iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/getBalances
+## <GithubCodeLink link="wallet/getBalances"/> wallet/getBalances

-Returns the wallet's $IRON balance, as well as balances of custom assets.
+Gets the wallet's `$IRON` balance, as well as balances of custom assets of the given account.
+If the account is not specified, the default account will be used.

 #### Request